JunweiLiang/Object_Detection_Tracking/README.md

 ```
 Now you have the tracking visualization videos for both "Person" and "Vehicle" class.

+4. You can also run both inferencing with frozen graph (See [this](SPEED.md) for instrctions of how to pack the model).
+Change `--model_path obj_v3.pb` and add `--is_load_from_pb`.
+It is about 20% faster.

 ## Models
 These are the models you can use for inferencing.
 The original ActEv annotations can be downloaded from [here](https://next.cs.cmu.edu/data/actev-v1-drop4-yaml.tgz).
 I will add instruction for training and testing if requested.
+Click to download each model.

 <table>
   <tr>